Sibley Commission: Legal action against segregation in Georgia

 Because of the ambiguous wording in the Brown case, individual school districts did not have to integrate until they were mandated to do so by a court order.
-(Note: In May 1955, as part of a series of hearings following the initial Brown case that is commonly referred to as Brown II, the U.S. Supreme Court stated that states where segregated public schools existed would have to desegregate "with all deliberate speed".
+(Note: In May 1955, as part of a series of hearings following the initial Brown case that is commonly referred to as Brown II, the U.S. Supreme Court ruled that states where segregated public schools existed would have to desegregate "with all deliberate speed".
 According to historian Jeff Roche, with this, the Supreme Court "left the task of interpreting their decision to the lower courts".)
 However, following the Little Rock Crisis in 1957, federal courts began to issue more decisions on school segregation cases that hastened integration.
 On January 11, 1958, 28 parents in Atlanta, selected by the local chapter of the NAACP filed a lawsuit (Calhoun v.
 Latimer) against the Atlanta Board of Education alleging that the board was enforcing racial segregation in Atlanta Public Schools in violation of the ruling in Brown.
 On June 5, 1959, presiding Federal Judge Frank Arthur Hooper ruled in favor of the plaintiffs and, later that month, he ordered the board to submit a desegregation plan by the following year.
 (Note: Sources vary on when Hooper demanded the school board to submit its integration plan.
 A 1998 book by historian Jeff Roche states that Hooper gave the board until December 1959, while a 1999 book by historian Thomas V. O'Brien states that the plan was due by January 1960.)
 In November 1959, the board submitted a plan that would have seen a limited integration of four of Atlanta's whites-only schools over several years, with one grade being desegregated per year.
 Despite having a very limited scope and not specifying an exact start date, Hooper approved the plan, which he felt satisfied the requirements set forth in Brown.
 The board's plan, however, meant that, without a change to existing legislation, Atlanta's public schools would either have to violate federal laws or violate state laws concerning integration, with the latter resulting in the defunding and closing of the school system.
 Because of this, Hooper postponed the plan's implementation until January 1960, when the Georgia General Assembly was scheduled to begin its legislative session, in order to give the state government time to change their laws barring any publicly funded integrated schools.